heidtJJ/Pascal-Compiler/README.md

 Given by Tino: Simple Semantic Rules for the Dragon Pascal subset

-1. Semantic rules for Scoping
+1. Semantic rules for Scoping<br>
    1.1.
-Local objects cannot be declared more than once 1.2.
-Local objects hide non-local objects with the same name 1.3.
-Non-local objects should be visible from inner scopes (unless a local object of the same name exists) 1.4.
-Function and procedure names exist in the scope they are defined (and not in their own scopes) 1.5.
-Local objects cease to exist once their scopes cease to exist
+Local objects cannot be declared more than once<br>
+   1.2.
+Local objects hide non-local objects with the same name<br>
+   1.3.
+Non-local objects should be visible from inner scopes (unless a local object of the same name exists)<br>
+   1.4.
+Function and procedure names exist in the scope they are defined (and not in their own scopes)<br>
+   1.5.
+Local objects cease to exist once their scopes cease to exist<br>

 2. Semantic rules for Expressions
    2.1.
 Expressions return typed-values